Plasma design system

 Product 3: Data Query

 The nature of WeWork’s business means we have a lot of data!
 In Digital this means we have a wealth of data at our disposal that we can harness to build better products to meet our customers needs.
-The idea for this product came at a very opportune time — we had already begun concepting the Plasma design system and knew that this new product could both use the system, and push it further with the additional need for data viz.
+The idea for this product came at a very opportune time — we had already begun concepting the Plasma design system and knew this new product could both use the system, and push it further with the additional need for data viz.
 I worked with our Data engineering team to concept dashboards and data query tools.
 A few of those explorations are included below.

 Step 2: Patterns and components